Cocalico, Pennsylvania

 Cocalico is an unincorporated community located within West Cocalico Township in Lancaster County, Pennsylvania, United States.
 Cocalico is located at the junction of Pennsylvania Route 897 and Cocalico Road.

+Etymology

 The name is said to be derived from an Indian word, "Koch-Hale-Kung", meaning den of snakes.
 Snakes were common along the Cocalico Creek.
 The name may also be an Anglicization of the French word "coquelicot", meaning poppy.